 \section{Introduction}

-Bias and the disparity in opportunities are believed to play a major role in the access to education at different levels~\citep{quinn2017implicit}.
-It is known that opportunities at middle school admissions dictate high school admissions, which in turn impact pathways to higher studies \citep{corcoran2018pathways}.
-Selection however starts much earlier, with gifted and talented programs screening students as young as 4 years old; these tests often see a small number of minorities succeeding~\cite{shap-single-test}.
-In this work, we are motivated by high-school admissions in large cities such as New York City, which has a very extensive public school system with over a million students currently enrolled.
-In particular, every year roughly 80,000 students wish to join one of the 700 high school programs.
-The most sought after top public schools select candidates solely based on their scores in the Specialized High School Admissions Test (SHSAT) \citep{DOE}.
-However, such scores are known to be impacted by socioeconomic status of students ~\citep{Lovaglia1998} and test preparation received in middle school~\citep{corcoran2018pathways,Eliza2}.
-Since minorities tend to cluster in middle and high schools of lower quality~\citep{boschma2016concentration}, they are already at a disadvantage in high school admissions, which then reflects in under-representation in higher education programs~\citep{ashkenas2017even}.
-This results in a massive filtering effect in high school admissions: 50\% (resp.
-80\%) of the students admitted to the top public high schools in New York City come from only top 5\% (resp.
-15\%) of the middle schools \citep{corcoran2018pathways}.
-Our goal in this work is to consider high school admissions stage of the education pipeline, and investigate data-driven interventions (like summer schools or preparatory courses) which can reduce the extent of the minority filtering effect.
+The disparity in opportunities plays a major role in access to education at different levels of the educational pipeline~\citep{quinn2017implicit}.
+It is known that outcomes of middle school admissions dictate high school admissions, which in turn impact pathways to higher education \citep{corcoran2018pathways, boschma2016concentration}.
+Selection starts much earlier however, with gifted and talented programs screening students as young as 4 years old.
+In particular, our work is motivated by high school admissions in New York City (NYC).
+NYC has an extensive public school system with current enrollment of over one million students.
+Every year roughly 80,000 students wish to join one of its 700 high school programs.
+The most sought after public schools are the so-called Specialized High Schools (SHSs) which, by law, select candidates solely based on their score on the Specialized High School Admissions Test (SHSAT) \citep{DOE}.
+Such scores are known to be impacted by socioeconomic status of students and test preparation received in middle schools~\citep{corcoran2018pathways,Eliza2}.
+The results is a massive filtering effect in high school admissions: 50\% (resp.
+80\%) of students admitted to the SHSs come from only 5\% (resp.
+15\%) of middle schools \citep{corcoran2018pathways}.